Feline Gingivitis: Vital Answers From a Veterinarian About Periodontal Disease in Cats

 DC: What role does nutrition play in preventing this disease?

-However, the pendulum reversed, now that wet food is thought to be preferred for cats’ oral health.
+However, the pendulum reversed and now wet food is thought to be preferred for cats’ oral health.
 With dry kibble, in order to make the kibble form of the food, there has to be a higher carbohydrate to protein ratio.

 I do recommend a Hills science diet product called t/d, which is a puffed kibble coated with something delicious.
-Cats will take it like a treat, in fact.
-That has been proven to have a good dentifrice action so if you own a cat that will not allow you to brush its teeth; you may want to supplement the diet with the t/d so that they are eating a snack that helps to keep the teeth clean.
+Cats will take it as a treat, in fact.
+That has been proven to have a good dentifrice action, so if you own a cat that will not allow you to brush its teeth; you may want to supplement the diet with the t/d so they are eating a snack that helps to keep the teeth clean.